 Encryption is taking a message (the "plaintext") and scrambling it into an unreadable mess (the "cyphertext") so that the Wrong People cannot read it.
 The Right People can unscramble the message back into plaintext and read the message.
 It is much like two last-century children sending messages using their Captain Midnight secret decoder badges ("Be sure to drink your Ovaltine").

 Old fashion garden-variety encryption uses what is called a Symmetric-key algorithm.
 The sender takes the plaintext plus an encryption key (in the form of a huge number with many digits) and feeds both into the encryption algorithm (meaning you put both into your encryption sofware or smartphone app).
 It spits out the cyphertext.

 The cyphertext is sent to the recipient.
 They feed the cyphertext and the encryption key to their encryption algorithm and the cleartext pops out.
 The Wrong People cannot intercept the message (unless they manage to crack the encryption or swipe the encryption key).

 What makes this "symmetric-key" is the fact that both sender and recipient are using the same key.

 Public-Key Cryptography is different.
-There are two keys: A and B. A message encrypted with key A can be unencrypted with key B and a message encrypted with key B can be decrypted with key A. And a message encrypted with key A cannot be decrypted with key A. This is also called an asymmetric-key algorithm.
+There are two keys: A and B. The message encrypted with key A can be unencrypted with key B and the message encrypted with key B can be decrypted with key A. And a message encrypted with key A cannot be decrypted with key A. This is also called an asymmetric-key algorithm.

 The two keys are generated by the user using a key-pair generating software, by feeding the software a huge random number.